ovidiuf/playground/swagger/swagger-with-vendor-extensions/README.md

-# swagger-parser and swagger-core Example
+# Swagger with Vendor Extensions

 # Overview